 We focus our study on the first 54 days after the Russian invasion of Ukraine.
 The invasion began on February 24, 2022 [12]; military scholars identify a few key milestones in the conflict in April with Ukrainian forces winning the battle of Kyiv and forcing Russian withdrawal from the capitol (April 3 [12]).
+Our data analysis stops on April 18th, 2022; as reported by the Institute for the Study of War, the Northern, Eastern, and Southern fronts of Ukraine are areas which underwent direct assault during this period of the invasion [12].
+Regions in the Southeast are controlled by Russian forces.
+The Northern region around Kyiv has been regained by Ukraine but still experiences substantial military action.
+The Western regions, including the city of Lviv, have largely been spared from fighting during the first months of the war.
 Our data analysis stops on April 18th, 2022; the contemporary state of military action is shown in Figure 1.
 In particular, the Northern, Eastern, and Southern fronts of Ukraine are under direct assault.
-Shaded regions in the Southeast are controlled by Russian forces; the Northern region around Kyiv has been regained by Ukraine but still experiences substantial military action.
+Shaded regions in the Southeast are controlled by Russian forces, the Northern region around Kyiv has been regained by Ukraine but still experiences substantial military action.
 As we will show later in Section 4.2, performance degradation during the period of study is highest in these militarily active regions.